 What is Sekhmet?

-Discovered by dnwls0719, Sekhmet is a ransomware.
-This malicious program operates by encrypting data and demanding a ransom for the decryption.
-During the encryption process all affected files are appended with an extension, consisting of random characters (e.g. ".HrUSsw", ".WNgh", ".NdWfEr", etc.).
-Note, these extensions do not differ just from infection to infection, they can be different on the same device.
-Hence, victims may find that some of their files have one extension, others - another.
-After the encryption process is complete, a ransom note - "RECOVER-FILES.txt" is dropped into every compromised folder.
+Discovered by dnwls0719, Sekhmet is ransomware.
+This malicious program operates by encrypting data and demanding ransom payments for decryption.
+During the encryption process, all affected files are appended with an extension, consisting of random characters (e.g. ".HrUSsw", ".WNgh", ".NdWfEr", etc.).
+Note that these extensions do not differ simply from infection to infection, they can be different on the same device.
+Therefore, victims might find that some of their files have one extension, whilst others are different.
+After the encryption process is complete, a ransom message ( "RECOVER-FILES.txt") is dropped into every compromised folder.

-The ransom-demanding message ("RECOVER-FILES.txt") informs victims' that their company's network has been breached.
+The ransom-demand message ("RECOVER-FILES.txt") informs victims that their company network has been breached.
 Confidential and private data has been exfiltrated from the systems on the network and will be publicized in three days.
 Additionally, all of the stored files have been encrypted with the RSA-2048 and ChaCha cryptographic algorithms.
-The only way to prevent publication and recover the compromised data is to pay a ransom for the cyber criminals, behind the Sekhmet ransomware.
+The only way to prevent publication and recover the compromised data is [supposedly] to pay a ransom to the cyber criminals behind Sekhmet ransomware.
 There are two ways users can establish contact with the criminals.
-One method is via website, which can be opened through Tor browser.
-The other is via a different site that should be used, if victims have trouble connecting/using the Tor network.
-Within said websites, users will receive payment and decryption instructions, there they can also test recovery free of charge.
-The note ends with F.A.Q. (frequently asked questions).
-This section clarifies that decryption can be tested by uploading up to three encrypted files into the provided site.
-Additionally, it gives untrustworthy assurances, why victims should trust the cyber criminals.
-Concerning the question of how the network was infected, the criminals promise to provide a detailed report per victim request - following payment.
-Unfortunately, in most cases of ransomware infections, without the interference of the cyber criminals responsible - decryption is impossible.
-It may be, if the malware in question is still in development and/or has bugs (flaws).
-Whatever the case, it is expressly advised against meeting the ransom demands.
-Since often, despite paying - users do not receive the promised decryption tools and/or the stolen data is not deleted (hence, it can be used for repeated ransom demands or publicized).
-Without the appropriate recovery tools/software, the files remain encrypted and worthless.
-To prevent Sekhmet from further encryptions, it must be removed for the operating system.
-However, removal will not restore already affected data.
-The sole viable solution is recover it from a backup, if one was created prior to the infection and was stored in a separate location.
+One method is via a website, which can be opened through Tor browser.
+The other is via a different site, which should be used if victims have trouble connecting/using the Tor network.
+Within these websites, users will receive instructions regarding payment and decryption.
+They can also test file recovery free of charge.
+The message ends with frequently asked questions (FAQs).
+This section clarifies that decryption can be tested by uploading up to three encrypted files to the provided site.
+Additionally, it gives some dubious assurances as to why victims should trust them.
+Concerning the question of how the network was infected, the criminals promise to provide a detailed report pertaining to the victim's request, following payment.
+Unfortunately, in most cases of ransomware infections, decryption is impossible without the involvement of the cyber criminals responsible, unless the malware in question is still in development and/or has bugs/flaws.
+Whatever the case, you are strongly advised against meeting the ransom demands.
+Despite paying, users do not receive the promised decryption tools and the stolen data is not deleted (and hence can be used for repeated ransom demands or publicized).
+Without the legitimate recovery tools/software, the files remain encrypted and useless.
+To prevent Sekhmet from further encryption, it must be removed for the operating system, however, this will not restore already affected data.
+The only viable solution is recover files from a backup, if one was created prior to the infection and was stored in a separate location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware-type programs are designed to encrypt data and demand payment for the decryption tools/software; Taargo, .2020, Mado, Opqz are a couple examples of such.
-There are several crucial differences in-between: the cryptographic algorithm they use (symmetric or asymmetric) and the ransom size.
-Digital currencies (mainly, cryptocurrencies) are used for the payments, due to transactions of them being difficult/impossible to trace.
-To avoid permanent data loss, it is recommended to keep backups in remote servers and/or unplugged storage devices (ideally, in multiple different locations).
+Ransomware-type programs are designed to encrypt data and demand payment for decryption tools/software.
+Taargo, .2020, Mado, and Opqz are some other examples.
+Crucial differences include the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
+Digital currencies (mainly, cryptocurrencies) are used for payments, since these transactions are difficult/impossible to trace.
+To avoid permanent data loss, you are advised to keep backups on remote servers and/or unplugged storage devices (ideally, in multiple different locations).

 How did ransomware infect my computer?